-- The works will involve multiple trades
+- 😢 The works will involve multiple trades

-- The works will require Statutory Consents/Planning Permission (please see page 12 for more information).
+- Consents/Planning Permission (please see page 12 for more information).

-- The works will cost £20k+
+- C The works will cost £20k+

 Instead, you should engage a building professional such as an architect or building surveyor.
 They will be able to do the following: